 “I knew this is where I wanted to be,” she said.
 “It just felt like home more than anything.”

 She chose to pursue an undergraduate degree in Materials Engineering because of an interest that arose from a biomedical class in high school.
-During a campus visit to Iowa State, she met Materials Engineering undergraduate adviser, Andrea Klocke.
+During a campus visit to Iowa State, she met Materials Engineering undergraduate advisor, Andrea Klocke.
 Because of Klocke’s beaming and welcoming personality, Storm chose Materials Engineering as a major.
 Since then, she has come to love materials as a whole.
 Her area of specialty is in polymers and ceramics, and she has two minors in biomedical engineering and engineering sales.

 Storm also chose to pursue her career as a student-athlete on the track and field team for Iowa State.
 She is a heptathlete, participating in seven events- hurdles, high jump, shot put, 200-meter sprint, long jump, javelin, and the 800-meter sprint.
 Her best accomplishment has been getting 4th place at the Big 12 Conference meet.